 A bucket-list item for any trip to Spain would have to be the magnificent train journey from Palma to Soller through the Mallorcan countryside.
-Catch the vintage train from the Plaza de Espana Station in Palma for the hour long journey to Soller and then the tram from Soller down to the Port.
+Catch the vintage train from the Plaza de Espana Station in Palma for the hour-long journey to Soller and then the tram from Soller down to the Port.

 There will be a few local stops along the way before you reach Soller Village.
 Take a walk around Solar Village to stretch your legs then hop on the tram to Puerto Soller.
 The tram travels carefully through orange groves (that bump against the windows as you travel) and deposits you in the port where you will complete your journey.
 Enjoy the small beaches, where you can swim or sunbathe before grabbing something to eat.
-If you are travelling with children there are two small playgrounds on the beach.
+If you are traveling with children there are two small playgrounds on the beach.

 When the idea of heading to the island of Menorca in Spain came up, I wasn’t exactly…excited.